Toddlers Vs. Teenagers…Are they so different?

 I guess my major thought on all of this, now that I have written this post, is that raising kids, to quote a cliché, “is quite a journey.”
 I cannot tell you what your rules should be for your family.
 Have you read my book?
 Here is the blog post that accompanies the book with some free printouts!
 College Bound: The Ultimate List of Conversations to Help Your Teen Through High School

 I will say that our rules evolved over time with our boys.
 The main thing is trust.
 We set rules and expect them to be obeyed.
 Once they proved to us that they could be trusted, then we were open for discussion.

 We always told them to be aware that no matter where they were or what they were doing that they would be caught.
 Maybe not at the time, but we would find out from someone.
 This has been the case every time one of them would try to get away with something.

 The beginning of raising a child is busy and exciting and exhausting.
-Rest while they are in elementary school, because the end is just as busy and exciting and exhausting but, in a totally different, but equal way.
+Rest while they are in elementary school, because the teen years are just as busy and exciting and exhausting but, in a totally different, but equal way.

 Support your fellow parents!

 No matter where they are in this journey.
 We all need help and understanding all the time!